stwanubhav/Dropbox-Transfer-Bot/README.md

 ## ▶️ Usage

-Send any Google Drive or file URL --- bot will auto transfer to Dropbox!
+Send any Google Drive or any file URL --- bot will auto transfer to Dropbox!

 ### Commands: